-(a) Internal Monitoring Process: The internal monitoring will be undertaken by the Governorate Management Team (Monitoring and Evaluation Officer) with the support of the Advisory Committee.
+- (a) Internal Monitoring Process: The internal monitoring will be undertaken by the Governorate Management Team (Monitoring and Evaluation Officer) with the support of the Advisory Committee.
 Each of the environment and social parameters will be monitored along with the implementation of their mitigation measures.
-The Governorate Management Team will submit a Compliance and Impact Monitoring Report to the IE every six months and the consolidated report will also be annexed in the Annual Report.

-(b) External Monitoring Process: Conduct of Environment Audit and Social Audit will be carried out in sample villages within each governorate every year to verify the implementation of ESMP and to report on the conduct of ESMP and its impact in the village.
+The Governorate Management Team will submit a Compliance and Impact Monitoring Report to the IE every six months and the consolidated report will also be annexed in the Annual Report (AR).
+The AR is an IFAD requirement and part of central oversight, monitoring, and project management.
+It is a self-assessment report by project management and provides input to IFAD to reflect progress achieved in meeting the project's Annual Work Plan and assess performance of the project in contributing to intended outcomes through outputs work. - (b) External Monitoring Process: Conduct of Environment Audit and Social Audit will be carried out in sample villages within each governorate every year to verify the implementation of ESMP and to report on the conduct of ESMP and its impact in the village.
+IFAD will organize an annual external and independent audit of the project's performance in terms of compliance with AF environmental and social safeguards.
+The annual external audit would be carried out by a private auditor familiar with the AF ESP, retained based on competitive selection, in accordance with the International Standards on Auditing and the IFAD Guidelines for Project Audits and based on terms of reference subject to IFAD no objection.
+In addition to past performance, the audit will include the annual work plan for the coming year and any environmental and social safeguard measures the IE has included.
+Adoption of audit recommendations will be a condition for the next disbursement.
 The Audit Reports will be shared with the IE and a consolidated statement of these audits will be annexed to the Annual Report of the project.
+The cost of the External annual audits will be covered by IFAD.